 There are several models that can be used for sex therapy.
-At Columbus Therapy and Hypnosis we primarily use Emotionally Focused Therapy (EFT), Gottman Method Couple Therapy and Strategic Therapy as our models and integrate sex therapy interventions where appropriate.
+At Revitalize You we primarily use Emotionally Focused Therapy (EFT), Gottman Method Couple Therapy and Strategic Therapy as our models and integrate sex therapy interventions where appropriate.

 How to work with us

-If you are looking to work with someone in person, we have an office in the Columbus, Ohio area.
-If you are outside of Columbus, our practice helps people throughout the state of Ohio via our HIPAA compliant videoconferencing software.
+If you are looking to work with someone in person, we have an office in both the Cincinnati and Columbus, Ohio areas.
+If you are outside of Columbus or Cincinnati, our practice helps people throughout the state of Ohio via our HIPAA compliant videoconferencing software.
 We do not currently offer sessions via phone only due to Ohio state law.
 We can be reached by phone at 614-245-5119 or you can contact us via the website to get more information or book an appointment.
 Let us put our expertise in marital and relationship issues to work for you.
 We would love to welcome you to our practice.